Abarim Publications' online Biblical Greek Dictionary

 - Together with the noun λογος (logos), meaning word, which in turn comes from the verb λεγω (lego), meaning to speak: the verb κατολογεω (katalogeo), meaning to talk bad or curse.
 This verb occurs 4 times; see full concordance.

-- Together with the noun παθος, pathos, meaning a suffering: the verb κακοπαθεω (kakopatheo), meaning to suffer badness or to endure hardship.
+- Together with the noun παθος (pathos), an experiencing: the verb κακοπαθεω (kakopatheo), meaning to experience badness or to endure hardship.
 This verb is used 4 times, see full concordance, and from it derive:

 - Together with the verb ποιεω (poieo), meaning to do, bring about or make: the adjective κακοποιος (kakopoios), literally meaning trouble-maker, but it should be noted that in the Roman world, trouble-making was considered both an act of treason as well as blasphemy against the state deities, and would be punished by mass-crucifixion of everybody involved.
 Traditional translations interpret this word as "evildoer", but the evil came from the Roman retaliation rather than the act itself.
 Our word is used 5 times, see full concordance, and from it derives: